Generalized Redundant Calibration of Radio Interferometers: Problem set-up

-where $i_o$ and $j_o$ are the grid offsets corresponding to the $i-j$ redundant baseline on the uv-plane.
-Note that the sum is over $(4M+1)\times (4M+1)$ postage stamp corresponding to the convolution of two $(2M+1)\times(2M+1)$ sized beam maps.
+The convolution of two beams $(\tB_i \circledast \tB_j^\dagger)$ is of the size $(4M+1) \times (4M+1)$, which sets the natural pixel size to be $L/(2M+1)$ for both the beam grid and the $U$ grid.
+We can therefore re-write the Equation \ref{eq:main} in a pixelized form schematically as \pa{ } where $i_o$ and $j_o$ are the grid offsets corresponding to the $i-j$ redundant baseline \pa{(the baseline probed by beam $\tB_i$ and $\tB_j$)} on the uv-plane, \pa{and $m$, $n$ are the pixel indices over the convolved beam.} Note that the sum is over $(4M+1)\times (4M+1)$ corresponding to the convolution of two $(2M+1)\times(2M+1)$ sized beam maps.
 This is illustrated in the Figure \ref{fig:pixelization}.
 We urge reader to spend some time trying to understand this Figure as this pixelization is essential for the understanding of our approach.
 Consider the shortest E-W baseline of a closely-packed dish array.
 Dishes have diameter $D$ so the distances between pieces of reflector surface on the same dish vary between $0$ and $D$.
-The possible distances between pairs of pieces of reflector surface on two dishes vary between $0$ (at point at which dishes nominally touch) and $2D$.
-In the formalism, this is encoded by the postage stamp of the beam being $(2M+1)$ pixels in size for individual beam and $(4M+1)$ for the convolution of the two beams.
+The possible distances between pairs of pieces of reflector surface on two dishes vary between $0$ (at points where the dishes nominally touch) and $2D$.
+In the formalism, this is encoded by the beam being $(2M+1)^2$ pixels in size for an individual beam and $(4M+1)^2$ for the convolution of the two beams.
 This then defines the extent on the $u-v$ plane to which this particular baseline is sensitive to.
-In the limit of large $M$ it comes arbitrarily close, but never reaches the origin of the $u-v$ plane (corresponding to the constant background) and similaly gets arbtrarily close but never reaches two lattice spacings (corresponding to sensitivity doe to pieces of reflector surface that are furthest apart).
-In Figure \ref{fig:pixelization} this is illustrated with the blue grid.
+In the limit of large $M$ it comes arbitrarily close, but never reaches the origin of the $u-v$ plane (corresponding to the monopole signal) and similarly gets arbitrarily close but never reaches two lattice spacings (corresponding to sensitivity doe to pieces of reflector surface that are furthest apart).
+In Figure \ref{fig:pixelization} this is illustrated with the blue grid. \as{This is the correct and expected behavior for the flat sky approximation.
+We discuss the non-flat sky case further below.}